peparhugo/data-science/_posts/2020-06-10-geospatial-data-through-apis.md

  'exceededTransferLimit': True}
 ```

-The `features` object is has the data we're looking for and the other fields contain metadata about each field.
+The `features` object has the data.
+The other fields contain metadata about each field.
 The example response
 only has 1 record but we'll want to pull all 143,375 records.
 Most APIs limit the number of records per response, and the
 open GIS APIs have a limit of 10,000 records.